haileytapia/portfolio/VarianceChartDomo.md

 ## Power variance charts

 To power a variance chart, specify a `Date` field and an `Actual` value.
 You can also specify a `Target` value to highlight how much each value varies from the target.

-For more information about value, category, and series data, see [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US).
+See [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US) for more information about value, category, and series data.

 In Analyzer, you can choose the columns containing the data for your variance chart.
-For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).
+See [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US) for more information.

 The following image shows data from a typical column-based spreadsheet as a variance chart: